-This decision is made under sections 130(1) and 133 of the Environment Protection and Biodiversity Conservation Act 1999.
+This decision to vary conditions of approval is made under section 143(1)(a) of the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).

-Proposed action
+Approved action

-person to whom the approval is granted Holcim (Australia) Pty Ltd proponent's ACN 099 732 297 proposed action To establish and operate a quarry pit, construct internal haul roads, and a rail spur and loading facility at Marulan, NSW (see EPBC Act referral 2012/6560).
+approval holder Holcim (Australia) Pty Ltd

+ACN: 099 732 297

+approved action To establish and operate a quarry pit, construct internal haul roads, and a rail spur and loading facility at Marulan, NSW [see EPBC Act referral 6560].